 Cyberstalkers also use this information to monitor your daily activities and gather enough information so they can blackmail you or harm you in any manner.

-It is advised to use a VPN whenever surf online, it not only helps you to remain anonymous but also secure you from hackers to track your activities online.
+It is advised to use a VPN whenever surf online, it not only helps you to remain anonymous but also secures you from hackers to track your activities online.